Wolves, Wildflowers, and Wilderness Whispers: Inside Churchill Wild’s Epic Manitoba Adventure

 Take a Trip to Treaty 5

-Calling all history buffs..and those who want to learn about the past.
-Take a trip back to the 1700's on Treaty 5 Territory with a visit to the Prince of Wales Fort in Churchill!
-A command centre that took 40 people over the course of 40 years to build.
+Calling all history buffs... and anyone eager to learn about the past.
+Take a trip back to the 1700s on Treaty 5 Territory with a visit to the Prince of Wales Fort in Churchill!
+A command centre that took 40 people over 40 years to build.
 Isn't history astonishing?
-Enjoying a guided tour led by Parks Canada.
-There's enough fascinating facts, fun, and flora to keep your camera busy and your ears and eyes open.
+Enjoy a guided tour led by Parks Canada — there are enough facts, fun, and flora to keep your camera busy and your ears and eyes open.
 Make the trek down the boardwalk and through the gates for a beautiful panoramic view of Hudson Bay.
 You're going to want to stop for a few photo ops.

 Babies in the Blue

 The perfect pairing with the Prince of Wales Fort Tour, is a Churchill River Estuary Tour on the Sea North 2 vessel!
-Enjoy a beautiful way to view beluga whales in Churchill from a higher viewing point.
+Enjoy a higher vantage point, a beautiful way to spot beluga whales in Churchill.
 See pods of beluga whales crest to the surface with their calves.
 Take a tour to see a plethora of wildlife and birds.
-Keep your eyes on the coast line, as you just pay see a big white furry friends ashore.
-The best part of the tour comes in the form of a hydrophone.
-An underwater microphone that allows you to listen to the belugas!
+Keep your eyes on the coastline, as you just might see a big white furry friend ashore.
+The best part of the tour comes in the form of a hydrophone — an underwater microphone that allows you to listen to the belugas!
 What do you think they're talking about?

 Things That Go Bump in the Estuary

 You've seen them from above and now it's time to get up and close with the canaries of the sea.
-Sea North Tours kayaking experience offers an opportunity to kayak in the Churchill River Estuary with Manitoba's most magnificent underwater mammals.
-With hesitancy and nervousness left on the shore, these cute and curious creatures are ready to greet you and say hello!
-You'll be left with a full heart and a sore face from smiling so much.
+Sea North Tour's kayaking experience offers an opportunity to kayak in the Churchill River Estuary with Manitoba's most magnificent underwater mammals.
+Leave all hesitancy and nervousness on the shore — you're about to be greeted with friendly hellos from some of the cutest, most curious creatures around.
+Expect a full heart… and maybe even a sore face from smiling so much!

 Belugas are fascinating creatures that feed off of capelin and crustaceans.
-They're friendly and vocal nature has coined them the canaries of the sea, as they can be heard singing from the surface!
-Kayaking with beluga whales is a lifetime bucket list item to not be forgotten.
-Feeling the rush of a beluga air bubble pop up abruptly beside you, to feel the bump of a friendly beluga nudging your kayak, and watching them crest from the water right beside you to say hello...there's nothing like it.
-I did find out on this particular adventure that beluga's are a fan of Shania Twain.
-Beluga's love music and they love it when you speak and sing to them!
-They won't judge if you don't know how to sing...
+Their friendly and vocal nature has earn them the nickname 'canaries of the sea,' as their songs can be heard from the surface!
+Kayaking with beluga whales is a once-in-a-lifetime bucket list experience you’ll never forget.
+From the rush of a beluga air bubble popping up beside you, to the gentle nudge of a curious whale against your kayak, to watching one crest from the water just to say hello — there’s truly nothing like it.
+During this particular adventure, I ended up finding out that belugas happen to be big fans of Shania Twain.
+Turns out they love music, and they especially love it when you talk and sing to them!
+Don't worry if you don't know how to sing... they won't judge.

 Adventure Awaits